jeffersongoncalves/filament-cep-field/README.md

 - ⚡ Queue-based cache management
 - 🇧🇷 Complete Brazilian states support

+## Requirements

+- PHP 8.2 or higher
+- Filament 4.0 or higher
+- Laravel 10.0 or higher

 ## Installation

 You can install the package via composer: